 The more you disclose about yourself, the better.
 The customer then sees you as a real human being behind the operation – which will make it more difficult to leave negative feedback later.
 Amazon is known more of a get-in and get-out marketplace where big corporations also sell their wares.
 Make sure the buyer knows you’re just another guy or gal trying to make a living and provide a quality product.

 Here’s an Amazon seller who we think has done a nice job on their profile:

 3. Get creative with your profile name.

 A clever store name will help customers weed through the search results to see your page.
 If you pick a store name that embodies your niche and is funny and memorable, you will pique their interest.
 If there are two merchants who sell frozen yogurt that you can order online (I’m dreaming here, people), and one of them is named “Frozen Yogurt Online” while the other is “Froyo To Go-Go” – guess who I’m buying from.

-This ties into our previous post on how to remove/avoid negative Feedback – and it’s probably a rule you already abide by.
-Responding to all customer communication ASAP (we recommend within 2 hours), lets them know that you hear them, and you care.
+Respond to all customer communication ASAP (we recommend within 2 hours), lets them know that you hear them, and you care.

 Often, just knowing a seller is listening and is willing and able to help can turn a potential complaint into a glowing review.
 It’s up to you to do the extra customer service steps that can turn negative Feedback into positive Feedback.

 People want to know they matter.
 It’s no different for an online buying experience.
 We might even argue it’s critically more important since you don’t have the in-person advantage of a brick-n-mortar presence.